 - Pay the Expedite Fee!

-With title in hand, the PR can now transfer title to a buyer or transferee.
-Note that title will now be in the Estate’s name so the Seller will need to sign the title in their capacity as the administrator/executor.
-Also, be sure to provide the buyer/transferee a copy of the Letters of Administration/Testamentary because the DMV rep will likely require that as proof you had authority to sign the title as seller when the buyer/transferee attempts to title and register the vehicle in their name.
+With the title in hand, the PR can transfer the title to a buyer or transferee.
+Note that the title will now be in the Estate’s name, so the Seller will need to sign the title in their capacity as the administrator/executor.
+Also, be sure to provide the buyer/transferee a copy of the Letters of Administration/Testamentary because the DMV rep will likely require that as proof you had the authority to sign the title as the seller when the buyer/transferee attempts to title and register the vehicle in their name.